squint-cljs/cherry/doc/ai/adr/0002-treeshakeable-core-output.md

 flag for developing the transform.
 A shipped pseudo-names pipeline would also need every module minified, including the compiler; that works but buys nothing over short names.

+### Packaging: public facade over an internal module

+Exporting the ~916 internal names from `cljs.core.js` itself would invite user code to import them, and they churn with every build.
+Decision: the definitions move to an internal module (e.g. `lib/internal/cljs.core.js`) that exports internals and public names alike; `lib/cljs.core.js` becomes a facade re-exporting only the public API from it.
+User-compiled code keeps importing `cherry-cljs/cljs.core.js` unchanged; sibling modules (compiler, clojure.string, ...) import internals from the internal path.

+Verified: esbuild shakes through the re-export facade with no cost - `import { str }` via the facade bundles to 133.0 KB and the bare-import floor stays 2.0 KB, byte-identical to importing the impl directly.
+Cost is one extra file in the package and a second fetch for direct-CDN loads.